A (re-)introduction to the extensible shell

 Then, we set last-cmd to $cmd.
 Because last-cmd persists across function calls, this effectively saves this command for future calls.

-Es takes a different approach instead, exposing the core behaviors of the shell in a way that allows users to customize them in arbitrary ways.
+Es takes a different approach instead, exposing the core behaviors of the shell in a way that allows customization using the same scripting techniques that would, largely, be used for anything else in the shell.
+Once somebody is proficient in writing es scripts, they're proficient in customizing es.

 What's been happening with es?

 Es was mostly developed over the course of 1992-1995.
-The major development went through the release of version 0.84; 0.88 was released after a brief hiatus from the original authors, and then both of them got busy with life and work.
+The major development went through the release of version 0.84; 0.88 was released after a hiatus from the original authors, and then both of them got too busy with life and “real” work to continue on the shell.

-After that, maintainership passed through a couple hands, leading eventually to the current maintainer James Haggerty, but development was largely focused on keeping es functional and hosted over the decades as OSes and build systems have evolved.
+After that, maintainership passed through a couple hands, leading eventually to the current maintainer James Haggerty, but development was largely focused on keeping es functional and available over the decades as OSes, build systems, and code-hosting practices have evolved.

-This left the shell as an incomplete experiment: Paul and Byron weren't able to get around to implementing a good number of what they meant to, and their near- to medium-term plans certainly didn't sum up to everything the shell could be made to do.
+This has left the shell as an incomplete experiment: Paul and Byron didn't have time to achieve a good amount of what they planned on, and even if they had, their near- to medium-term plans certainly didn't sum up to everything the shell could be made to do.

 However: at its core es has a simple and powerful design which removes a huge amount of the friction of shell scripting.
-Its ethos of providing fewer and more powerful language and runtime mechanisms makes it relatively easy to know top to bottom.
+Its ethos of providing fewer and more powerful language and runtime mechanisms makes it relatively easy to know top to bottom, and surprisingly easy to modify its internals.
 It is, genuinely, an extremely elegant piece of software that I am very glad to use every day.

 Es futures